 Can I bring a musical instrument with me to camp?

 Yes!
 We strongly encourage our campers to bring their instruments and voices with them to the campfire each night.

 What is there to do at night at camp?

 Nightly campfires are held.
 Stargazing is great.
 Sing-a-longs, sharing with new friends, toasting marshmallows, catching fireflies and shadow puppets are a common occurrence.
 A screened-in library is available for your reading pleasure.
 Finally, a hand-built lean-to is open to campers for a beautiful overnight on the lake.

 What are your meals like?

 This is not your typical camp experience.
-Our professional chefs cook fresh, delicious and hearty meals served family style.
-We take pride in our fresh herbs and lettuces from the garden, local produce and seafood, and overall quality and variety.
+Our chefs cook fresh, delicious and hearty meals served family style.
+We take pride in our local produce and seafood, and overall quality and variety.
 Is the food good?
 It better be!
 We eat it all summer long!
 Typical meals are as follows:

-Breakfast – a selection of cereals, fruit, bagels and muffins and one hot entree is offered each morning (pancakes & bacon, eggs, oatmeal…).
+Breakfast – a selection of cereals, fruit, yogurt, toast and one hot entree is offered each morning (pancakes & bacon, eggs, oatmeal…).